10 Reasons Gardening Is Good For Youadmin

 Gardening is a wholesome and timeless activity that is currently enjoying a resurgence in popularity.
 Here are a few reasons why you might want to throw on a pair of gloves and join the green-fingered revolution yourself.

 It seems that we enjoy most of our leisure time in front of a screen these days, or cooped up inside at the very least.
 Over the last couple of years, the true effects of indoor air pollution have become a major national focus, and the facts emerging from laboratories are pretty scary.
 According to the Guardian, indoor air pollution is estimated to have caused or contributed to 99,000 deaths across Europe in 2012 – figures that have been drawn from a study undertaken by Royal College of Physicians and the Royal College of Paediatrics and Child Health.
 Don’t let this invisible assailant get the better of you – get yourself into the garden!
-Have the best of both worlds and incorporate a summer house into your garden.
+Have the best of both worlds and incorporate garden summer houses into your garden.
 These garden buildings allow you to enjoy the beautiful outdoors with a sheltered retreat if you need it!

 It may look sedentary and gentle, but trust us, gardening can be a slog!
 According to the Telegraph, you can burn approximately 300 calories per hour by just undertaking a task involving moderate physical activity in the garden – digging with a spade, for example.